fleetdm/fleet/handbook/business-operations/README.md

 In order to fulfill our monthly reporting requirement of providing GAAP financials which are not ready until after several days into the next month, we create the monthly accounting issue for the previous month on the third Friday of the following month.
 For example, the monthly accounting issue to close out the month of January is created on the second Friday in February.
 (This is because we won't necessarily have the GAAP financials from our accountants until as late as the 21st of the following month.)

 #### SLA?
-After it is created, the monthly accounting issue should be completed and closed within 3 business days.
+The monthly accounting issue should be completed and closed before the 7th of the month.

+The date of the run is measured in [KPIs]().

 ### Payroll
 Many of these processes are automated, but it's vital to check Gusto and Pilot manually for accuracy.
- - Salary employees are automated in Gusto and Pilot
+ - Salaried fleeties are automated in Gusto and Pilot
- - Contractors are a manual process in Gusto and Pilot
+ - Hourly fleeties and consultants are a manual process in Gusto and Pilot.

 | Unique payrolls              | Action                       | DRI                          |
 |:-----------------------------|:-----------------------------|:-----------------------------|